INSTRUCTIONS TO AUTHORS

 Catholic Insight seeks to enlighten hearts and minds by proclaiming the splendour of truth and the sanctity of life.
 It endeavours to foster the culture of life by reporting truthfully, critically, contextually, and comparatively with a view to history and guided by a cultural vision inspired by Catholic doctrine and the classical liberal arts.
 In a climate of moral and cultural relativism it unequivocally upholds the existence of moral absolutes as a source of hope.

-Catholic Insight does not publish previously printed material.
+Catholic Insight does sometimes publish previously printed material, within the rules of copyright.

-Catholic Insight accepts letters, short communications, commentaries, book reviews, articles, research articles, and columns.
-Please send submissions a Word attachment to firstname.lastname@example.org.
+Catholic Insight accepts letters, short communications, commentaries, book and film reviews, articles, research articles, and columns.
+Please send submissions as a Word document attached to your email, to firstname.lastname@example.org.
+Please include a three to five sentence bio with your submission.

 Letters (100–500 words).
 Letters to the editor should address an article that has appeared in Catholic Insight or a subject of general interest to readers.
 Preference will be given to letters relating to recent issues.